WhiteSymmetry/kececinumbers/README.md

 ## Key Features

-*   **16 Different Number Types:** Supports integers, rationals, complex numbers, quaternions, neutrosophic numbers, and more.
+*   **20 Different Number Types:** Supports integers, rationals, complex numbers, quaternions, neutrosophic numbers, and more.
 *   **Unified Generator:** Uses a single, consistent `unified_generator` algorithm for all number types.
 *   **Advanced Visualization:** Provides a multi-dimensional `plot_numbers` function tailored to the nature of each number system.
 *   **Keçeci Prime Number (KPN) Analysis:** Identifies the most recurring prime representation in sequences to analyze their convergence behavior.
 *   **Interactive and Programmatic Usage:** Supports both interactive parameter input (`get_interactive`) and direct use in scripts (`get_with_params`).
+*   0.7.9: 20 Numbers
 *   0.7.8: 16 Numbers
 *   0.6.7: 11 Numbers